AntonioPeinado/git-course/03-basis.md

 ### Remove untracked files

-If wanting to remove files before stagging them with `add`, but not all of them, use `clean` with the option `-i`, this will open a prompt where you can work interactively.
+If wanting to remove files before staging them with `add`, but not all of them, use `clean` with the option `-i`.
+This will open a prompt where you can work interactively.

 ```bash
 git clean -i